Symplectic/vivo-harvester-v2/README.md

 Typically, we use IntelliJ IDEA for development (there is a free community edition as well as the commercial release).
 Among the many nice features, is direct support for Maven projects.
 So, once you have installed the dependencies (above), all you need to do is open the pom.xml file from the elements-harvester directory.
-This will create a project, providing access to all of the extension code, and setting up all of the dependencies as external libraries.
+This will create a project, providing access to all of the code, and set up all of the dependencies as external libraries.

 ## Description

 The solution fundamentally consists of two components:

-1. The harvester (ElementsFetchAndTranslate)
+1. The *Harvester* (ElementsFetchAndTranslate)
-2. The fragment loader (FragmentLoader)
+2. The *Fragment loader* (FragmentLoader)

 ### Harvester